 A critical component of the success of our operations is the commitment to develop good relationships with our customers.
 We consistently monitor consumer preferences and trends to ensure that our business models are aligned with our customers' needs.
 We believe that building a relationship with the customer that ensures customer satisfaction is critical to our long-term success.
-Our goal, therefore, is to develop a positive experience with our customers, and for our products, service and support in the minds of our customers from the moment they enter the stores, e-commerce websites or mobile apps of our POS partners.
+Our goal, therefore, is to develop a positive experience with our customers, and for our products, service and support in the minds of our customers from the moment they enter the stores, e-commerce websites or mobile apps of our POS partners, or access our website or mobile app.

 We believe the strong focus on customer satisfaction generates repeat business from our customers and long-lasting relationships with our POS partners.
 Our customers are given access to products through multiple channels, including a network of POS partner store locations and e-commerce sites.
 Our customers benefit from Progressive Leasing's flexible payment alternatives, including early purchase options, reinstatement options, product replacement, discounts and other benefits.
-In addition, we offer payment deferral options and other payment adjustment options to customers who are experiencing financial difficulties, such as to those customers who have been adversely impacted by the COVID-19 pandemic.
-In order to increase leasing and financing transactions, we foster relationships with POS partners and existing customers to attract recurring business.
-Our Progressive Leasing segment offers centralized customer and retailer support through call centers located in Draper, Utah, Glendale, Arizona, virtual call center operations in El Paso and San Antonio, Texas and a third-party support vendor in Cali, Colombia.
-Our call center for Vive is located in Draper, Utah.
-Since the outbreak of the COVID-19 pandemic in early 2020, substantially all call center representatives for Progressive Leasing and Vive have transitioned to working remotely.
+In addition, we offer payment deferral options and other payment adjustment options to customers who are experiencing financial difficulties, such as to those customers who have been adversely impacted by financial hardships and other qualifying events.
+We foster relationships with POS partners to better serve new and existing customers.
+Our Progressive Leasing segment offers centralized customer and retailer support through call centers located in Draper, Utah; Glendale, Arizona; and virtual servicing operations in El Paso and San Antonio, Texas.
+Additionally, we utilize a third-party service provider in Cali, Colombia to assist us with our customer support efforts.
+Our call centers for Vive are located in Draper, Utah and Fayetteville, Arkansas.
+Since early 2020, substantially all call center representatives for Progressive Leasing and Vive have transitioned to working remotely.

 Our commitment to our customers is ongoing throughout their lease term.
 Progressive Leasing customers have the option to cancel their lease-to-own agreement and return the merchandise at any time.
 We provide customers the convenience to return merchandise by either scheduling a pick-up or shipping the merchandise to our warehouse in Draper, Utah.
-Progressive Leasing partners with multiple third party vendors to sell its returned merchandise.
+Progressive Leasing partners with multiple third-party vendors to sell its returned merchandise.